IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 5. You can simultaneously make resource updates to your virtual data center while you create or delete a private network endpoint.

-!!! tip "Additional Networking Resources"
+!!! tip "ADDITIONAL RESOURCES"
-    Additional resources on defining and managing private networks can be found within IBM Cloud's online documentation:
+    Dig deeper into how to define and manage private networks within IBM Cloud's online documentation:

     - Viewing a private network endpoint for a virtual data center: <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_viewing-endpoints" target="_blank">https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_viewing-endpoints</a>